melezhik/Sparrow6/posts/Application Less Containers.md

 - config reloads are no longer require new kubernetes deployments, just agent pulling new config from remote source and restarting application

-- maintenance pages when application needs a considerable time of update are simple aw well
+- maintenance pages when application needs a considerable time of update are simple as well

 - complex and more sophisticated application health checks not covered by standard K8s probes